Puxio/musify-club-playlist-export/README.md

-# musify.club export album to playlist
+# musify.club and youtube export album/playst to xspf playlist

-Export musify.club albums to xspf playlists and stream in your favourite player.
+Export musify.club and youtube.com albums or playlist to xspf playlists and stream in your favourite player.

+Youtube use invidious public instance, change if not available.

+You need a Yotube capable player for Youtube playlist (ie. AIMP + Youtube plugin)